ethereum/ethereum-org-website/public/content/roadmap/dencun/index.md

 ## Will all transactions on L2s now use temporary blob space, or will you be able to choose? {#calldata-vs-blobs}

+## Will all transactions on L2s now use temporary blob space, or will you be able to choose? {#calldata-vs-blobs}

+Rollup transactions on Layer 2 (L2) of Ethereum have the option of using two types of data storage: temporary blob space or permanent smart contract calldata.
+Blob space is an economical choice, providing temporary storage at a lower cost.
+It guarantees data availability for all necessary challenge periods.
+On the other hand, smart contract calldata offers permanent storage but is more expensive.

-Rollup transactions are not required to use blob space for their data (though they are economically incentivized to do so).
-Each can optionally write their data to blobs (guaranteed available for all challenge periods, very cheap) or to smart contract "calldata" (permanent storage, more expensive).
-Rollup providers will decide which to use based on the current demand for blob space.
-If blobs are in high demand, the rollup may decide to use calldata to ensure the data is posted in a timely manner.
+The decision between using blob space or calldata is primarily made by rollup providers.
+They base this decision on the current demand for blob space.
+If blob space is in high demand, rollups may opt for calldata to ensure the data is posted in a timely manner.

-Although this decision is likely to be performed behind-the-scenes by rollup providers, it is theoretically possible for a user to choose which storage type to use.
-This would require the rollup provider to expose this option to the user, which introduces additional complexities when bundling transactions in a cost-effective manner.
-See individual rollup provider documentation for more details.
+While it's theoretically possible for users to choose their preferred storage type, rollup providers typically manage this choice.
+Offering this option to users would add complexity, particularly in cost-effective bundling transactions.
+For specific details on this choice, users should refer to the documentation provided by individual rollup providers.

 ## Will 4844 reduce L1 gas? {#l1-fee-impact}